jolly-io/Data_Engineering_Articles/README.md

 As far as keeping ones skills sharp in a rapidly changing field like data engineering ?
 A good approach is to start by focusing on the fundamentals to understand what's not going to change and pay attention to ongoing developements to know know where the field is headed.

-In a nutshell, the future of data engineering is the convergence of disciplines.